-Facility Maintenance and Rehabilitation - The existing LMDT Treatment Plant is within 3 years of its 30-year expected service life.
+Facility Maintenance and Rehabilitation - The existing LMDT Treatment Plant has exceeded its 30-year expected service life.
 Developing a proactive plan to replace the aging LMDT Treatment Plant supports Reclamation's long-term responsibilities at Leadville and is more efficient and safer than upgrading LMDT Treatment Plant components in a piecemeal fashion.
-The budget request supports construction activities for a replacement LMDT Treatment Plant and chemical storage facility.
+The Facility Maintenance and Rehabilitation budget request supports construction activities for a replacement LMDT Treatment Plant and chemical storage facility.
 Construction of replacements facilities will ensure environmental compliance, safe and reliable LMDT Treatment Plant operation, and will address personnel and public safety issues and compliance with Federal/State Code requirements.
+The increase funding is to support the construction contact of the new water treatment plant.